libp2p/js-libp2p/doc/CONFIGURATION.md

 > A connection encryption mechanism should be used, in order to ensure all exchanged data between two peers is encrypted.

-The connection encryption protocols available are:
+Some available connection encryption protocols:

 - [libp2p/js-libp2p-secio](https://github.com/libp2p/js-libp2p-secio)